rmerks/VirtualLeaf2021/README.md

 # VirtualLeaf

-VirtualLeaf is a cell-based computer modeling framework for plant tissue morphogenesis.
+VirtualLeaf is a cell-based computer modeling framework for simulating plant tissue morphogenesis.

 ## Description